 This panel has the authority to accept or reject an appeal.
 The panel may also assign a Saturday School for credit completion.
 All Saturday School time assigned to students by the attendance committee must be completed by the beginning of the next marking period.
-The committee will meet on Wednesdays to review student attendance.

-DEFINITIONS:
+DEFINITONS: